chainguard-dev/edu/content/open-source/sbom/getting-started-openvex-vexctl.md

 ```

 You can also create a VEX document with abbreviated information.
-For instance, when a given CVE was addressed in the image, and you want to attested that it has been fixed.
+For instance, when a given CVE was addressed in the image and you want to attest that it has been fixed.

 ```sh
 vexctl create "pkg:apk/wolfi/git@2.39.0-r1?arch=x86_64" CVE-2023-12345 fixed